nasirkhan/laravel-starter/README.md

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>

 # Laravel Starter
 Laravel 5.8 based simple starter project to build all type of applications.
+Almost all the necessary functionalities are added.
+Continuously working on more features and improvements.

+Please let me know your feedback and comments.

 > Current Build Status